Department of Surgery and J.C. Walter Jr. Transplant Center

 LaShara A. Davis, PhD

 Dr. LaShara A. Davis is an Assistant Professor of Population Health Sciences in Surgery at Weill Cornell Medical College, and Assistant Professor of Outcomes Research in Surgery at HMAI/HMRI.
-She graduated with a degree in Communication from the School of Communication and Information in 2004.
+She graduated with a degree in Communication from the School of Communication and Information at Rutgers University in 2004.
 She continued her education at Purdue University where she received a MA in 2007 and a PhD in Communication in 2011 with an emphasis in Health Communication and Social Influence.
 She completed postdoctoral training in racial and ethnic disparities in living donor kidney transplant in 2013 at Washington University School of Medicine.
 Since then, Dr. Davis has built her career around research on patient-centered care, health education development and reducing racial and ethnic health disparities.
-As an independent Scientist with the Patient Engagement & Research Lab at Houston Methodist Hospital, her goal is to deepen the understanding of the creation, implementation, and evaluation of health campaigns with a special focus on health disparities affecting low-income, low-literate, and underserved populations.
+As an independent Scientist with the Patient Engagement Research Lab at Houston Methodist Hospital, her goal is to deepen the understanding of the creation, implementation, and evaluation of health campaigns with a special focus on health disparities affecting low-income, low-literate, and underserved populations.

 Staff